Ne00n/seaweed-spawner-3000/README.md

 none

 **Prepare**<br />
-Rename hosts.example.json to hosts.json and fill it up
+Rename hosts.example.json to hosts.json and fill it up<br>
 <b>Make sure you have an odd number of nodes</b>

 **Usage**<br />